robcarmo/devops-challenge-senior-rob/README.md

 - Create a Kubernetes manifest in YAML format, containing a Deployment and a Service, to deploy your microservice on Kubernetes.
 - Your Deployment must use your public Docker image from DockerHub.

+## Push your code to a public git repo

+- Push your code to Github, Gitlab, Bitbucket, etc.    MAKE SURE YOU DON'T PUSH ANY SECRETS LIKE API KEYS TO A PUBLIC REPO!
+- We have a recommended repo structure [here](##Suggested Repo Structure)

 ## Acceptance Criteria